 Hyundai Tucson Hybrid review: reliability & safety rating

 As this latest Tucson only arrived on the market in early 2021, there isn't yet a lot of independent reliability data that would allow us to offer a definitive verdict.
 But we can say that the signs are good: Hyundai drivers tend to give good feedback in customer surveys.
 On the safety front, the car is positively dripping in advanced driver-assistance and crash-avoidance technology and this paid off with a five-star Euro NCAP crash-test rating, awarded in late 2021.

 Hyundai Tucson Hybrid reliability & problems

 Hyundai's recent models have given it a strong reputation for reliability, and the South Korean brand backs up the quality of its products with a strong five-year/unlimited-mileage manufacturer guarantee.
-In the most recent edition of the Driver Power customer satisfaction survey, owners ranked Hyundai a decent 13th out of 30 brands surveyed, and although that result obviously doesn't pertain to this latest Tucson, it's a good omen for the future.
+In the most recent edition of the Driver Power customer satisfaction survey, owners ranked Hyundai a decent 11th out of 29 brands surveyed, and although that result obviously doesn't directly pertain to this latest Tucson, it's a good omen for the future.

 There's a huge list of available active safety and driver-assistance technologies for this Tucson.
 Highlights include sat-nav-enabled active cruise control, remote parking assistance and multiple blind-spot warning and collision-avoidance systems.
 The full list is staggering and puts the Tucson in line with some of the most sophisticated SUVs on sale; there’s even a system that reminds you not to forget back-seat passengers when you leave the car.
-The level of kit on offer is reflected in the model's five-star Euro NCAP crash-safety rating and individual section scores of 86% and 87% for adult and child occupant protection respectively.
+The level of kit on offer is reflected in the model's five-star Euro NCAP crash-safety rating and its individual section scores of 86% and 87% for adult and child occupant protection respectively.